yasmineelsheikh/6d/README.md

 ## Configurations
 All of ARES refers back to a base unit of data: the `Rollout` object defined in `ares/configs/base.py`.
+In reinforcement learning, a *rollout* is a collection of states, actions, and rewards in some environment.
+For our purposes, a `Rollout` is a collection of information about a robot completing a task, also called an episode.
-A `Rollout` object contains a single "episode" of robot data, such as a video of a robot conducting a task.
-These rollouts may be examples of a policy rollout, a human teleoperation session, simulated data, etc. The `Rollout` object can contain multiple modalities of data, such as video, pointclouds, motor actions and joint states, etc. Rollouts contain metadata about the episode, such as the dataset name, the robot configuration and embodiment, and other relevant information.
-During ingestion, the user can provide some hard-coded information about the rollout; other fields in the `Rollout` class will be provided by a VLM during ingestion.
+These rollouts may be examples of a policy evaluation, a human teleoperation session, simulated or synthetic data, or other data formats.
+The `Rollout` object can contain multiple modalities of data, such as video, pointclouds, motor actions, and joint states.
+Rollouts can contain metadata about the episode, such as the dataset name, the robot configuration and embodiment, the data collection method, and more.
+During ingestion, the user can provide hard-coded information about the rollout; other fields in the `Rollout` class will be provided by a VLM during ingestion.

 ### Rollout
 The `Rollout` class contains recursive subconfigurations: `Robot`, `Environment`, `Task`, and `Trajectory`.
 These subconfigurations may contain Pydantic fields or other subconfigurations.
 We use Pydantic not only to validate types, but also provide rich type information, such as descriptions, examples, regex patterns, and other numerical constraints.
 These `Field` objects are then used to automatically configure prompts for VLMs during ingestion, including the extra metadata from the Field.
 Fields with the suffix `_estimate` are inferred by the VLM during ingestion.
 The configuration classes can be recursively flattened or re-constructed into the original object; this enables a flexible system that can be used to create SQLModel types for database ingestion.
 Users can define their own configurations by inheriting from the base configuration class or adding `Field` objects to the configuration classes.